EderOlimpio/pands-project/README.md

 ---

+## Project Overview

+This project performs an exploratory data analysis (EDA) of the Iris dataset using Python.
+It includes:

+- Summary statistics
+- Histograms of each numeric variable
+- A scatterplot matrix (pairplot)
+- A correlation heatmap

+---

 ## Dataset Information

 The dataset used in this project is the Iris dataset, first introduced by the British statistician and biologist Ronald Fisher in 1936.